Financial-Times/origami-website/_tutorials/manual-build.md

 ## Next steps

-We've stepped through a basic set up of components with the Build Service, and these are the fundamental steps for any component you might want to use within your product.
+We've stepped through a basic manual set up of components, which are the fundamental steps for any component you might want to use within your product when you have more control over the styling and the functionality.

 There are a few more aspects to the development of a product with Origami components that are important for compatibility and consistency, and we encourage you to read more about them: